-The TA, Julie Hollek-Kruger, will have office hours Thursday 2-4 (as far as I know at the time of this writing).
-For people who can't make Julie's hours, I am reserving some hours on Wednesday.
-Otherwise, the best bet is to have a telephone review session: 478-2748, any time between noon and 9pm on Wednesday, and 9am to 9pm Thursday.
-If I'm not there, leave a message and state your name and phone number clearly, or just call back later-I sometimes don't check my phone messages frequently.
-Do NOT ask about the material by email-it is too time-consuming and easily misunderstood-feel free to call.
-But waiting until Thursday evening is generally not a good idea.
+The TA, Julie Hollek-Kruger, will have office hours Thursday 3-5.
+For people who can't make Julie's hours, I am reserving some hours before and after for my office hours, but only if you tell me that you need to see me and when.
+Otherwise, the best bet is to have a telephone review session: 478-2748, 663-2748, any time between 9am and 9pm Thursday.
+If I'm not there, leave a message and state your name and phone number clearly.